How Chase's '5/24 rule' can impede quest for rewards cards

 Summer Hull writes the weekly "Get to the Points" column for CreditCards.com

-A new year brings with it new possibilities for travel and travel deals, but one of the peskiest rules in the rewards credit card space, the Chase 5/24 rule, can put the brakes on seasoned rewards card holders looking for a new deal.
+One of the peskiest rules in the rewards credit card space, the Chase 5/24 rule, can put the brakes on seasoned rewards card holders looking for a new deal.